davatorium/rofi/doc/rofi-theme.5.markdown

 }
 ```

-In the above statement, `entry` indicates the widget, `placeholder` is the
+In the above section, `entry` indicates the widget, `placeholder` is the
 property we want to modify and we set it to the string `"Type here"`.
 To find the commonly available widgets in rofi, see the 'Basic structure' section.